Leodegar: Career

 When Childeric II was murdered at Bondi in 675, by a disaffected Frank, Theoderic III was installed as king in Neustria, making Leudesius his mayor.
 Ebroin took advantage of the chaos to make his escape from Luxeuil and hasten to the court.
 In a short time Ebroin had Leudesius murdered and became mayor once again, still Leodegar's implacable enemy.

 About 675 the Duke of Champagne, the Bishop of Châlons-sur-Marne and the Bishop of Valence, stirred up by Ebroin, attacked Autun, and Leodegar fell into their hands.
 At Ebroin's instigation, Leodegar's eyes were gouged out and the sockets cauterized, and his tongue was cut out.
 Some years later Ebroin persuaded the king that Childeric had been assassinated at the instigation of Leodegar.
 The bishop was seized again, and, after a mock trial, was degraded and condemned to further exile, at Fécamp, in Normandy.
 Near Sarcing he was led out into a forest on Ebroin's order and beheaded.

 A dubious testament drawn up at the time of the council of Autun has been preserved as well as the Acts of the council.
 A letter which he caused to be sent to his mother after his mutilation is likewise extant.

 In 782, his relics were translated from the site of his death, Sarcing in Artois, to the site of his earliest hagiography – the Abbey of St Maxentius (Saint-Maixent) near Poitiers.
 Later they were removed to Rennes and thence to Ebreuil, which place took the name of Saint-Léger in his honour.
 Some relics are still kept in the cathedral of Autun and the Grand Séminaire of Soissons.
-In 1458 Cardinal Rolin caused his feast day to be observed as a holy day of obligation.
+In 1458 Jehan Cardinal Rolin, Bishop of Autun, caused his feast day to be observed as a holy day of obligation.

-For sources to his biography, there are two early (though not contemporaneous) Lives, drawn from the same lost source (Krusch 1891), and also two later ones (one of them in verse).
+For sources to his biography, there are two early Lives, drawn from the same lost source (Krusch 1891), and also two later ones (one of them in verse).